CMagnac/CMagnac-first-blog/_posts/2022-10-16-scrap-and-load-1.md

 ---
 layout: post
-title: 1 Web-Scraping with Python
+title: A simple WebScraper in Python
 date: 2022-10-16 10:00:09 +0200
 categories: programming
 image: scrape1.jpg
 caption: <a href="https://fr.freepik.com/vecteurs-libre/programmeur-travaillant-code-developpement-web-ingenieur-programmation-python-php-java-script-ordinateur_14723889.htm#query=python&position=9&from_view=search&track=sph">Image by svstudioart</a> on Freepik
 ---
-I have always been filled with Asian culture.
-Asia is a ...
-I have always been filled with Chinese culture, especially the language.
-A sinograph is built with different *key*.

-Firstly, If you wish to understand chinese way of thinking, you would need to learn almost 200 hundred keys.
-Then, understand how to draw them.
-Also, how they fit together.
+The idea of writing this post came up with a question: How to gather informations about HSK1 using python ?

+HSK stands for Hanyu Shuiping Kaoshi (汉语水平考试), it's an exam that demonstrates your level of Mandarin.
+The exam is divided into two parts: the listening comprehension and the reading comprehension.

+Learning and speaking chinese is a long path because you will have to think in "chinese".
+There are two hundred keys to learn before understanding a bit of how sinographs are built.
+Besides having a good graphical memory, you also need to have a good ton memory.

-Going back to the drawing board.
+Going back to the drawing board and find your own method.

-One of the most difficult part of learning chinese language is to remember the correspondance between the characters and its pinyin signification.

 Pinyins are the phonetic transcription of chinese characters.
-One characters can be pronounced by four differents tones.
+One characters can be pronounced in four differents ways.
-You will need to practice a lot how to "sing" each sinograms and remember their tones.
-There are a lot of websites talking about pinyin, wikipedia is a good reference to have an overview of any concepts.
-Here is the link: [pinyin on wikipedia](https://en.wikipedia.org/wiki/Pinyin).

 Being active is the path to sucess, to achieve it you must constantly test your knowledge.

-As a python enthusiast, I was asking me this question :

-How can I improve my python skills for getting a useful tool to help me learning chinese ?

-## 1. Set up our environment
+## 1. Set up the environment

 I will use Python version 3.10.6 and two famous python libraries for webscraping : requests and beautifulsoup4.

 Our target will be a html table from a website which refers to the HSK level 1 vocabularies list (unofficial).

-HSK is the Chinese Proficiency Test.

-More informations on HSK [here](https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi).

-### Create a virtual environment
+### 1.1 Create a virtual environment

 Learning how to create and work with virtual environment is a good habit to take.